n-young/cz/content/engineering/horizon_drive.md

 # Horizon Drive

-This project is under the USC Space Engineering Research Center (SERC).
+This project is under the USC Space Engineering Research Center (SERC), done in Summer 2020.
 The purpose of this research project is to create a propellantless propulsion system using the theory of quantized inertia.
 I worked on designing and manufacturing the Horizon Drive cavity, which is made up of the bowl and the spikes.

 ## Problem